-The Company has appointed a Board of Directors ('Board') that complies with all applicable CMA and CCL requirements, including the requirement for independent directors, which represent the interests of all Shareholders.
+The Company has appointed a Board of Directors ('Board') that complies with all applicable FSA and CCL requirements, including the requirement for independent directors, which represent the interests of all Shareholders.

-Three of seven of the Company's board directors are independent directors in accordance with Article 114 of the SAOG Regulations and the description of 'Independent Directors' contained in principle 8 of the Code.
+Four of seven of the Company's board directors are independent directors in accordance with Article 114 of the Executive Regulation for Public Joint Stock Companies and the description of 'Independent Directors' contained in principle 8 of the Code.
 The governance of Abraj addresses the Board structure, roles and responsibilities, Board effectiveness and board conduct (including conflicts of interest).

-The Abraj board of directors is ultimately responsible for the good governance of the company.
-The company believes that ethical standards are essential to the growth, health, and sustainability of corporate governance, employees, suppliers, customers, and shareholders.
-Abraj has a competent and diverse board reflecting expertise from governance, finance, the oil and gas industry and capital markets.
+The Abrai board of directors is ultimately responsible for the good governance of the company.
+The company believes that ethical standards are essential to the growth, health, and sustainability of corporate governance, employees, suppliers customers, and shareholders.
+Abrai has a competent and diverse board reflecting expertise from governance, finance, the oil and gas industry and capital markets.

-The Board supervises the interests of stakeholders, the creation of a culture aimed at long-term value creation, the internal audit function and the effectiveness of internal risk management and control systems.
-Abraj's management team is charged with day-to-day management and is responsible for the continuity and optimisation of its business to create long-term value for its stakeholders.
+Board supervises the interests of The stakeholders, the creation of a culture aimed at lona-term value creation, the internal audit function and the effectiveness of internal risk management and control systems.
+Abrai's management team is charged with day-to-day management and is responsible for the continuity and optimisation of its business to create long-term value for its stakeholders.